TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - **Hybrid Retrieval**: The combination of semantic and lexical search ensures that both the "meaning" (semantic) and "keywords" (lexical) of the query are considered.
 This reduces the chance of missing relevant chunks due to either pure semantic drift or lack of exact keyword matches.
 - **Cross-Encoder Re-ranking**: This is the most important step for ensuring meaningful comparison.
 By processing the query and each candidate chunk together as a pair, the Cross-Encoder can deeply analyze their interaction and contextual relevance, providing a highly accurate relevance score that goes beyond simple vector distance.
 - **Prompt Engineering for Embeddings**: Using the `passage:` and `query:` prefixes for the E5 model helps align the embeddings for optimal retrieval performance.
-- **Chunking Strategy**: As discussed, our chunking strategy aims to create semantically coherent and contextually rich chunks, ensuring that each chunk represents a meaningful unit of information that can be effectively compared to a query.
+- **Chunking Strategy**: As discussed, my chunking strategy aims to create semantically coherent and contextually rich chunks, ensuring that each chunk represents a meaningful unit of information that can be effectively compared to a query.
 - **Improved OCR Quality**: EasyOCR's deep learning approach provides cleaner, more accurate text extraction, leading to better quality embeddings and more meaningful comparisons.

 #### What would happen if the query is vague or missing context?

 - **Vague Query**: If the query is vague (e.g., "What about the poet?"), the retrieval system might return a broader set of chunks that touch upon various aspects of the poet's life or work.
 The re-ranker will still try to find the "most relevant" among these, but the overall relevance might be lower than for a specific query.
-The LLM would then have a more general context, potentially leading to a more general or less precise answer, or even an "আমি জানি না" if no truly specific answer can be inferred.
+The LLM would then have a more general context, potentially leading to a more general or less precise answer, or even an "I do not know" or আমি জানি না" if no truly specific answer can be inferred.

 - **Missing Context (in a conversation)**: In a multi-turn conversation, if the current query relies on previous turns but the system doesn't explicitly pass that conversational history (which our current `app.py` doesn't inherently do without further modifications), the query might be treated as a standalone question.
 This could lead to:
   - **Irrelevant Retrieval**: The retriever might miss chunks that are relevant only when combined with the previous conversational context.